What is the Recommended BMW Tire Pressure?

 When you are driving a BMW X5 or 3 Series with properly inflated tires, there is a wide range of benefits.
 Proper tire air pressure can:

-BMW SUV Tire Pressure
+BMW SUV TIRE PRESSURE

 BMW SUV tire pressure can range depending on which model you drive and the tire size.
 For example, recent BMW X3 models have a tire pressure that ranges from 32 PSI to 41 PSI.
 With the BMW X5, figures can fluctuate between 32 PSI and 45 PSI.
 The larger BMW X7 may have a BMW recommended tire pressure between 32 and 42 PSI.